Digital shelf insights refer to the understanding we take from key retail metrics.

 The fourth and final digital shelf insight to regularly review is competitor promotions.
 You’ll want to look at promotions in a few different ways, including by competitor and by retailer.

 Certain e-retailers such as specific online grocers might have recurring promotions that influence buyer behaviour.
-Once you get to know the pattern of promotion on a given eCommerce website by reviewing promotion data, you’ll be better equipped to respond to promotions, invest in them if necessary and forecast sales by day, week and month.
+Once you get to know the pattern of promotion on a given eCommerce website by reviewing category promotion data, you’ll be better equipped to respond to promotions, invest in them if necessary and forecast sales by day, week and month.
 Without digital shelf analytics, it’s difficult to identify promotional trends online.
 Digital shelf analytics allow you to view historical data across every retailer to make informed decisions about individual e-retailer strategies.
 This software also provides an instant snapshot of promotional activity happening across different retailers to mirror the market research you might carry out in-store.

 Promotion strategies also differ according to the e-retailer.
 For example, Amazon often uses a price comparison strategy where multiple prices for the same product appear in a “Buy Box”.
 In this box, your product price might be directly pitted against a competitor’s.